Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 Here’s more detail on a credit check.

-Lenders require homebuyers their FICO score to approve the mortgage loan.
+Lenders require homebuyers to have their FICO score to approve the mortgage loan.

-The magic numbers are a score of 620 or higher for approval.
+The magic number is a score of 620 or higher for approval.

-For those who’ve spent years paying their mortgage and bills on time and have great credit—a score of 760 or high—lenders usually offer such homebuyers with their lowest interest rates.
+For those who’ve spent years paying their mortgage and bills on time and have great credit—a score of 760 or higher—lenders usually offer such homebuyers their lowest interest rates.

 Just remember that the lower your score, the higher your interest rate.

 Maintaining good credit always works in your favor.
-If your score is low, you may be required to make a down payment that is larger than what you had anticipated.
+If your score is low, you may be required to make a down payment more significant than you had anticipated.

 Employment Verification

-To get pre-approved, a lender will be looking at how many years you’ve been at your job and, if it’s been temporary or kind of short, like one to two years, the lender will have no choice but to contact your previous employer.
+To get pre-approved, a lender will look at how many years you've been at your job and, if it's been temporary or short, like one to two years, the lender will have no choice but to contact your previous employer.

-The lender is looking for stability, so even if you do hold a job for a significant number of years, the lender will want to see your pay stubs and also call your current employer to verify your employment and your salary.
+The lender is looking for stability, so even if you hold a job for a significant number of years, the lender will want to see your pay stubs and call your current employer to verify your employment and salary.

 What Happens After Your Finances Have Been Verified?

-After the lender finds that your finances are in order, the lender will be confident that you can make the down payment and that you are able to pay your monthly mortgage statement in comfort.
+After the lender finds that your finances are in order, the lender will be confident that you can make the down payment and pay your monthly mortgage statement comfortably.

 The lender then gives you the exact amount of what you can borrow.